CFC reporting. What owners of controlled foreign companies need to know.

 • Preparation of annual property and income tax returns

-As a result, you will receive confirmation from the tax service, that the CFC report has been accepted without errors and, accordingly, you will properly fulfill your obligations to form and submit CFC reports.
+As a result, you will receive confirmation from the tax service that the CFC report was accepted without errors and accordingly, you will properly fulfill your obligations to form and submit CFC reports.

 Other Publications